Do I Need Metal Lath on Cement Board Necessary or Not

 Do I need metal lath on cement board

-1. Pipe Installation: When installing penstocks in wet areas like bathrooms, kitchens, or out-of-door operations, using lath with cement board can give fresh strength and stability for the pipe installation.
+1. Pipe Installation: When installing penstocks in wet areas like bathrooms, kitchens, or out-of-door operations, using a lath with cement board can give fresh strength and stability for the pipe installation.
 It helps prevent pipe and grout from cracking due to substrate movement.

 2. Non-Tile Operations: If you are using a cement board for non-tile operations, similar to creating a base for decoration or other home stretches, a metal lath may be necessary to give the right face for fixing.